stanfordhaskell/cs43/notes/L19_Parallel_Programming.markdown

 parallelMap _ _      = []
 ```

 And alternate way to do this with `Strategies` is to use the `parList` function, which applies an evaluation strategy in parallel to every element of a list.
-This isn't how it is implemented in the library, but semanatically, this function does something like this:
+This isn't how it is implemented in the library, but semantically, this function does something like this:

 ```
 paraList :: Strategy a -> Strategy [a]